-- Offer encouragement and suggestions (when you ask – no unsolicitated advice here).
+- Offer encouragement and suggestions (when you ask – no unsolicited advice here).

 As part of my team, you will receive invitations to team training days and regular updates.
-My team, the Inkspiring Creative Crew has a private FaceBook group to share ideas, celebrate successes, ask questions and gain inspiration.
+My team, The FlamInks has a private FaceBook group to share ideas, celebrate successes, ask questions, and gain inspiration.
 We can set up regular chats to discuss issues.
 I want you to succeed.
 But, it all comes down to how you want to run your business.

 How does Stampin’ Up! support demonstrators?

-Stampin’ Up! has so many amazing resources – you will receive weekly emails and updates, a bi-monthly magazine, have access to an online Stampin’ University packed with information that will help you build your business, a project cost calculator, a YouTube Channel, twice yearly Onstage events across the globe, a wonderful demonstrator support team, a generous incentive scheme and of course, you have access to me, your upline.
+Stampin’ Up! has so many amazing resources – you will receive weekly emails and updates, have access to an online Stampin’ University on other online resources packed with information that will help you build your business, a project cost calculator, a YouTube Channel, yearly Onstage events across the globe, a wonderful demonstrator support team who you can email or phone, a generous incentive scheme and of course, you have access to me.

 Do I have to recruit other demonstrators?

 No!
-Of course you don’t have to recruit.
-Remember this is YOUR business and you can choose to how YOU run it.
-However, if you do decide to recruit, you will be rewarded with increased commissions and perks.
+Of course, you don’t have to recruit.
+Remember this is YOUR business and you can choose how YOU run it.
+However, if you do decide to recruit, you will be rewarded with increased commissions and perks (depending on your title).

 I just want a discount and don’t want to do the other demonstrator stuff, am I still welcome in your team?

 To be honest, I joined as a hobbyist and loved it so much that I decided to run classes then it evolved further and I recently began to build my online business.
 Every demonstrator is different and their Stampin’ Up! journey evolves to suit them.
-Your stamping business can be whatever you want it to be!
+Your stamping adventure can be whatever YOU want it to be!

 If you’ve read all this and think, “wow this is something I’d love to be part of… Join me up now ” – here’s what you do first:

-- Pick the $235 worth of products you want you want in your Starter Kit (Here’s some suggestions if you aren’t sure what to choose.)
+- Pick the $235 worth of products that you want in your Starter Kit (Here are some suggestions if you aren’t sure what to choose.)